mshsstemclub/mshsstemclub.github.io/BuildingAResistorToProvideLightFromAnLED.md

 ---
 title: Week 6 Project
-description: Building a resistor to provide light from an LED
+description: Building a resistor circuit to provide light from an LED
 layout: navbar
 ---